Mbazu-Daniel/Metacrafters-Assesment/Solidity/Security/README.md

-# Audit Report on the Security of the StorageVictim Contract:
+# Audit Report on the Security of the StorageVictim Contract using Slither:

 1. Uninitialized Pointer:
 Within the store function of the contract, there is an uninitialized pointer Storage str that points to the storage address 0 (owner).
 This can result in unexpected behavior and potential security risks.
 Malicious actors could exploit this uninitialized pointer to manipulate data or gain unauthorized access.